wx-chevalier/Awesome-Lists-and-CheatSheets/Backend/System/Lowcode/Lowcode-OpenSource-List.md

 - [Directus #Project#](https://github.com/directus/directus): Directus is a real-time API and App dashboard for managing SQL database content.

+- [Openblocks #Project#](https://github.com/openblocks-dev/openblocks): Retool-like solutions are great for their simplicity and flexibility, but they can also be limited in different ways compared to frameworks like React/Vue.

 # Quick Development

 - [refine #Project#](https://github.com/refinedev/refine): An open source, headless web application framework developed with flexibility in mind.